LithiumSheep/compilersfall2020/assign05/report.md

     vr4 -> r15
 ```

 Any virtual registers above vr4 are mapped to memory like normal.
-I implmented
+I implemented
 register allocation this way because specifically in the benchmark program, I
 noticed that many of the scalar variables were used as loop variables, which
 should speed up the program by a good amount.
+In x86_64, there are also 5 caller-owned
+registers (excluding %rbp) that could be used as machine registers, and there
+are 5 scalar variables in the benchmark program.

 ### Benefits
-- Benchmark programs gained a lot of speed as many memory operations are now done
+- The henchmark program gained a lot of speed as many memory operations are now done
 with machine registers

 ### Benchmarks